 In GaussDB R2, do not add AUTHID DEFINER.

 In Oracle, the maximum size of CLOB data type is 4 GB.
-GaussDB supports the CLOB data type and its maximum size is 1 GB.
-If the size exceeds the limit, the process fails and an error is reported.
+GaussDB supports the CLOB data type.
+In primary/standby GaussDB 2.7 and later versions, a maximum of 32 TB data can be stored.
+In other versions, a maximum of 1 GB data can be stored.
+If the data size exceeds the limit, the process fails and an error is reported.

 CLOB data type in functions